-What is an economic bubble?
-Dramatic price rise, followed by dramatic price fall.
+What is economic bubble?
+Dramatic price rise, followed by dramatic fall.
 Often occurs in real estate or stock markets.

 How do bubble economies occur?
 Easy money fuels price rises.
 Irrational exuberance.
 Can only be sure that a price rise was a bubble after crash.

-Problems of bubble economy -- people can lose lots of money when the bubble pops.
-Can led to balance sheet recession.
+Problems of bubble economy -- people lose lots of money when bubble pops.
+Balance sheet recession.

-Japan had a bubble economy in late 1980s in stock and real estate markets.
+Japan bubble economy in late 1980s in stock and real estate markets.

 During 1980s, Japan's exports and economy became very strong.
-The US and other Western economies felt under threat.
-In 1985, G5 Plaza Accord pushed Japan to increase value of yen exchange rate.
+US and other Western economies felt under threat.
+In 1985, G5 Plaza Accord pushed Japan to stop manipulating yen and increase exchange rate.
 Adversely affected Japanese exports and economy.

-Japan responded with easy money policies which fuelled bubble.
+Japan responded with easy money policies, fuelled bubble.
 Also irrational exuberance.
-Many Japanese and other countries thought that Japan was overtaking the US, and Japan could be number 1!
-Value of Tokyo's Imperial Palace was higher than the state of California.
+Many thought Japan was overtaking US.
+Japan could be number 1!
+Value of Tokyo's Imperial Palace higher than California.

-Late 1989, the Bank of Japan was worried about bubble, and increased interest rates.
-The bubbles started bursting.
+Late 1989, Bank of Japan worried about bubble, increased interest rates.
+Bubbles started bursting.